 As kids practice writing and journaling about their experiences, they’ll become more comfortable expressing — without judgment or criticism — their thoughts, feelings, and ideas freely in their journals.
 Experiences such as this will serve to increase a child’s sense of confidence and, in turn, improve their overall sense of self-esteem.

 Though they might be distracted during busy and fun non-school days, an established journal keeping schedule gives kids the chance to slow down and think about their achievements which is a process know to very effectively increase a child’s sense of self-esteem.

 2. Enhances Creativity

 Further, journaling is a wonderful tool to enhance creativity in kids.
-From reflecting on their favorite parts of summer camp to envisioning new ideas in order to keep busy and active during the summer months, kids can stretch their creative muscles through the process of writing.
+From reflecting on their favorite parts of vacation camp to envisioning new ideas in order to keep busy and active during the summer months, kids can stretch their creative muscles through the process of writing.

-While journaling offers plenty of ways for children to get creative, undertaking a summer creative writing practice is a great way for students to explore and play with creative ideas.
+While journaling offers plenty of ways for children to get creative, undertaking a holiday creative writing practice is a great way for students to explore and play with creative ideas.
 It really is amazing how a creative writing prompt has the power to encourage a child to look at a topic in fresh, new ways.

 3. Fosters Individual Thinking